neemzy/patchwork/README.md

 #### Mixins

-The following mixins are available :
+The following mixins are available:

 ```less
 .appearance(@value); // shortcut for appearance CSS rule with and without prefixes (not handled by Autoprefixer)